exoscale/terraform-provider-exoscale/examples/README.md

-This example demonstrates how to activate [IPv6](https://community.exoscale.com/documentation/compute/ipv6/) on your compute instances, thanks to the `ipv6 = true` parameter.
+This example demonstrates how to activate [IPv6](https://community.exoscale.com/documentation/compute/ipv6/) on your compute instances, thanks to the `ipv6 = true` argument.

 ## [Multipart Cloud-Init](./multipart-cloud-init)